drewpitchford/Jsonable/README.md

 Tired of writing `zip()`,  `toDict()`, and other such methods for every one of your models?
 Then Jsonable is for you!
 Simply have your custom object conform to Jsonable, and with a simple `json()` call, it will be converted into a dictionary.

+---
+### Install

+Jsonable can be installed via Cocoapods.
+Add the following line into your podfile:

+`pod Jsonable`

+---

 ### Example Usage

 ```swift